About the Teacher Training Workshop

 Nurses: As an American Psychological Association approved provider CES programs are accepted by the American Nurses Credentialing Center (ANCC).
 Every state Board of Nursing accepts ANCC approved programs except California and Iowa, however CES is also an approved Continuing Education provider by the California Board of Registered Nursing, (Provider Number CEP15567) which is also accepted by the Iowa Board of Nursing.
 Nurses completing this program receive 19 CE hours of credit.

-Licensed Professional Counselors in North Carolina: As an American Psychological Association approved provider, CES may grant CEs for North Carolina LPCs.
+Licensed Professional Counselors: As an American Psychological Association approved provider, CES may grant CEs for LPCs.
 CES maintains responsibility for this program.
-LPCs in North Carolina receive 19 continuing education clock hours of credit for attending this program.
+For additional information about CE approval with Commonwealth Educational Services, please visit this link.

 Grievance Policy: Commonwealth Educational Seminars (CES) seeks to ensure equitable treatment of every person and to make every attempt to resolve grievances in a fair manner.Please submit a written grievance to CES, 1020 Osterville West Barnstable Rd, Marstons Mills, MA 02648.Grievances will initially be directed to the training instructor.
 Grievances would receive, to the best of our ability, corrective action in order to prevent further problems.
 If you have questions or concerns, contact Commonwealth Educational Seminars at (800) 376-3345.